Josephhmoussa/my_project_ideas/README.md

 dagster dev
 ```

-Open `http://localhost:3000`, navigate to the **Assets** tab, and materialise the `timesheet_pipeline` asset group in order:
+Open `http://localhost:3000`, go to the **Assets** tab, and materialise the `timesheet_pipeline` group in order:

 1. `ingest_bronze_lookup` + `ingest_bronze_timesheet`
 2. `copy_project_codes_into_snowflake` + `copy_timesheets_into_snowflake`
-3. `transform_timesheet` (runs full dbt build)
+3. `transform_timesheet` (runs the full dbt build)

 ---

 ## Dashboard

-The Power BI dashboard connects directly to Snowflake and visualises:
+The Power BI dashboard connects directly to Snowflake (`mart.compliance`) and shows:

 - Weekly compliance rate by team and employee
-- Capex / Opex split trends over time
+- Capex / Opex split over time
-- Timesheet submission status breakdown
+- Submission status breakdown (submitted vs. draft vs. missing)
 - Admin hours distribution
-- Compliance score distribution (0 / 1 / 2)
+- Compliance score breakdown (0 / 1 / 2)

-> **Note:** A video walkthrough of the dashboard is available [here — add your Loom link].
+> **Note:** Video walkthrough available [here — add your Loom link].

 ---

-## Key Design Decisions
+## A Few Design Notes

-**Why Dagster?**
-Asset-based orchestration makes dependencies explicit and gives full visibility into materialisation history, run metadata, and data previews — closer to how production pipelines are managed.

-**Why Polars?**
-Faster than pandas for the column-scan operations used during ingestion, with no extra infrastructure needed for small-to-medium CSV volumes.

-**Why key-pair auth + Secrets Manager?**
-Avoids storing credentials in environment files or code.
-The Snowflake private key and connection credentials are fetched at runtime from AWS Secrets Manager, which is the recommended pattern for production workloads.
+**Dagster over Airflow** — I wanted asset-level observability rather than task-level.
+Being able to see row counts, data previews, and materialisation history per asset without writing extra logging code was worth it.

+**Polars for ingestion** — the ingestion step is mostly reading CSVs and adding a few columns before uploading.
+Polars handles that faster than pandas and the API is cleaner for the column operations used here.

+**Snowflake auth** — the `SnowflakeClient` fetches two secrets at runtime: the connection credentials (user, account, warehouse, role) and the PEM private key.
+The key is converted from PEM to DER in-memory before being passed to the connector — nothing touches disk and nothing is stored in environment variables.

+**TRUNCATE + COPY INTO** — the bronze load is a full reload on every run, not an append.
+Given the source exports always contain the full year, this keeps the bronze tables clean without needing change detection logic.

 **Why a mart layer?**
 Separates reusable dimensional models (`gold`) from business-specific aggregations (`mart`).
 The compliance mart can be rebuilt or changed without touching the underlying fact and dimension tables.